Is a Ketogenic Diet Safe after Bariatric Surgery?

 However, as effective as bariatric surgery is, the patient will need to commit to drastic lifestyle changes.
 One of the biggest changes a patient must undertake is altering the diet.
 Drs.
-Fernando Garcia and David Vazquez discuss proper nutrition following bariatric surgery and whether a ketogenic diet is right for our Tijuana, MX patients.
+Fernando Garcia discuss proper nutrition following bariatric surgery and whether a ketogenic diet is right for our Tijuana, MX patients.

 Proper Nutrition after Bariatric Surgery

 Following gastric bypass surgery, a person will be extremely limited in what he or she can eat.
 For the first week after surgery, a patient will need to adhere to a liquid diet.
 This will be followed by a transition to soft foods, and, finally, progression back to solid foods.
 However, even once a patient is eating solid foods again, he or she will be eating very differently than before surgery.
 The primary goals of a post-bariatric surgery diet include the following: